Course Content and Outcome Guide for EMS 120

 Course Content (Themes, Concepts, Issues and Skills)

-Course content is determined by Oregon Department of Human Services Emergency Medical Services and Trauma Systems Section, which follows National Standards based on USDOT NHTSA curricula.
+Course content is determined by Oregon Health Authority Emergency Medical Services and Trauma Systems Section, which follows National Education Guidelines.

 Themes, Concepts, and Issues: